-Under the international drug control conventions, Member States are formally required to provide drug-related information annually, as detailed by the Commission on Narcotic Drugs, to the 'Secretary-General of the United Nations' (that is, the Secretariat of UNODC).
-The Commission on Narcotic Drugs developed the Annual Reports Questionnaire (ARQ) to collect these data.
+Under the International Drug Conventions, Member States are formally required to provide national drug control related information annually to the 'Secretary General' of the United Nations (i.e. the Secretariat of UNODC).
+The Commission on Narcotic Drugs developed the Annual Reports Questionnaire (ARQ) to collect this information.

-The 2009 World Drug Report is based primarily on data obtained from the ARQs returned by Governments to UNODC over the June 2008 to May 2009 period.
-Where no ARQ was submitted in this year, data from the previous ARQ submission were used.
-The data collected during this period (2008-2009) normally refer to the drug situation in 2007.

-UNODC sent out the questionnaire to 192 countries, where some were also forwarded on to autonomous territories.
-UNODC received 118 replies to its questionnaire on Drug Use Demand (Part II) and 116 replies to its questionnaire on Illicit Supply of Drugs (Part III).^a The best coverage was from countries in Europe (84% of all countries in Europe returned Part II and 87% Part III of the ARQ), followed Asia (76% both Demand and Supply), and the Americas (60% of the countries providing the Demand, and 57% the Supply ARQ).
-In the case of Africa, only a third of countries replied to the Supply ARQ and 38% to the Demand ARQ.
-In the Oceania region, two countries supplied information, equivalent to 14% of the countries in the region.
-Member States' responses to the ARQs are shown on the subsequent maps.
+The World Drug Report 2010 is based primarily on data obtained from the ARQs returned by Governments to UNODC over the period March 2009 to March 2010.
+The data collected during this period normally refer to the drug situation in 2008.
+UNODC sent out the questionnaire to 192 countries, as well as 15 territories.
+UNODC received 110 replies to its questionnaire on Drug Abuse (Part II) and 114 replies to its questionnaire on Illicit Supply of Drugs (Part III).
+The best coverage was from countries in Europe (84% of countries filled in Part II and 93% filled in Part III of the ARQ), in Asia (67% of countries filled in Part II and Part III).
+In the case of Africa, 30% of countries submitted Part II and Part III of the ARQ and in the Oceania region, 14% of countries submitted Part II and Part III.
+UNODC would like to thank those Member States who responded to the ARQs; these responses are shown on the maps which follow.